warewulf/warewulf-web-old/docs/enchiridion/containers.md

     NetworkManager
 ```

-And you can do similar with Debian based distributions:
+And you can do similar with Debian-based distributions:
 ```
 $ sudo apt-get install debootstrap
 $ sudo debootstrap stable /tmp/newroot http://ftp.us.debian.org/debian